 Translating pay rates into the cost of content types

 Although charging per word might not be the ultimate method of calculating pay with your freelancers, knowing the approximate word count for the content types you need can help you estimate initial cost figures to work from.

 What type of content do you want to produce?

 - Blog posts/website articles

-- Quality posts should be 800-1500 words
+- Quality posts should be 800-2,200 words, depending on strategy

 - Social media posts